open-energy-transition/geothermal-modelling/README.md

 ## Cloning the repository

-The repository is structured to contain the PyPSA-Earth model and PyPSA-earth-sec as submodules.
+The repository is structured to contain the PyPSA-Earth model and PyPSA-USA as submodules.

 There are two ways to clone the repository (1) Recursive cloning of the repository including the submodules or (2) Cloning the main and submodules independently